aseprite/api/README.md

 # Aseprite API

 This is the scripting API for Aseprite.
-Since Aseprite v1.2.10 you will be able to create scripts with [Lua](https://www.lua.org/).
+Since version 1.2.10 you are able to create scripts with [Lua](https://www.lua.org/).

 You can find [some examples](https://github.com/aseprite/Aseprite-Script-Examples) for this API or some [tests](https://github.com/aseprite/aseprite/tree/main/tests/scripts).